Laser Therapy for Pain & Inflammation

 A clinical, response-based approach

-Parameters are adjusted over time based on objective clinical findings.
-PBM may be delivered as a standalone intervention or incorporated into broader care plans when clinically indicated.
+Parameters are adjusted according to objective clinical response and tissue tolerance.
+PBM may be delivered as a standalone therapeutic intervention or integrated into a broader laser or recovery plan when clinically appropriate.

 Clear expectations

-PBM therapy is not a cosmetic treatment and does not produce immediate aesthetic change.
-Clinical effects develop over time based on tissue response and cellular activity.
+Photobiomodulation therapy is not a cosmetic intervention and does not produce immediate aesthetic change.
+Clinical effects develop progressively as tissue responds at the cellular level.

 Who this therapy may benefit

-PBM therapy is appropriate for individuals seeking non-invasive, clinically guided support for pain, inflammation, post-injury recovery, or tissue healing.
-It is commonly utilized in chronic pain management, post-surgical recovery, overuse injuries, and rehabilitation settings.
+Photobiomodulation therapy is appropriate for individuals seeking non-invasive, clinically guided support for pain modulation, inflammation control, post-injury recovery, and tissue healing.

 Assessment before treatment